datapower-virtual-appliance-demo/dpxx-ops/README.md

 ## Install Tekton pipelines

 Our final task is to install Tekton.
-With it, we can create pipelines that populate the operational repository `dp01-ops` using the DataPower configuration and development artefacts stored in `dp01-src`.
-Once populated by Tekton, ArgoCD will then synchronize these artefacts with the cluster to ensure the cluster is running the most up-tp-date version of `dp01`.
+With it, we can create pipelines that populate the operational repository `dp01-ops` using the DataPower configuration and development artifacts stored in `dp01-src`.
+Once populated by Tekton, ArgoCD will then synchronize these artifacts with the cluster to ensure the cluster is running the most up-to-date version of `dp01`.

 Issue the following command to create a subscription for Tekton: